octobercms/docs/3.x/extend/database/structure.md

 }
 ```

-#### Connection & storage engine
+### Connection & Storage Engine

-If you want to perform a schema operation on a database connection that is not your default connection, use the `connection` method:
+If you want to perform a schema operation on a database connection that is not your default connection, use the `connection` method.

 ```php
 Schema::connection('foo')->create('users', function ($table) {